HafizFasih/icp-book/icp-book/docs/part2-history/01-war-of-independence-1857.md

 ## Overview

-The War of Independence of 1857 was a watershed moment in the history of the Subcontinent.
-It was the first major armed struggle by the Indians against the British East India Company's rule.
-While the British often referred to it as the "Sepoy Mutiny," for the locals, it was a fight for freedom and survival.
-The war did not happen due to a single event but was the result of decades of accumulated grievances across all sections of society.
+The War of Independence of 1857 was a turning point in the history of the Subcontinent.
+It was the first major armed fight by Indians against the British East India Company's rule.
+While the British often called it the "Sepoy Mutiny," for local people, it was a fight for freedom and survival.
+The war did not happen because of a single event but was the result of many years of built-up anger across all parts of society.

 :::info
 The War of 1857 is often called the **"First War of Independence"** or **"Sepoy Mutiny"** by different sources.
 It unified Indians from different backgrounds in their opposition to British rule.